Generating Preview Tables for Entity Graphs: Scoring Measures for Previews

-We consider a \textit{random-walk process} over a graph $G$ converted from the schema graph $G_s(V_s,E_s)$, inspired by the PageRank algorithm~\cite{Brin:1998:ALH:297805.297827} for Web page ranking.
-In $G$, the vertices are entity types and the edges are undirected.
+{\flushleft \textbf{Random-walk based scoring measure:}} We consider a \textit{random-walk process} over a graph $G$ converted from the schema graph $G_s(V_s,E_s)$, inspired by the PageRank algorithm~\cite{Brin:1998:ALH:297805.297827} for Web page ranking and many related ideas.
+Similar to $G_s$, vertices in $G$ are entity types and edges are relationship types.
+Different from $G_s$, the edges are undirected.
+As explained in Def.~\ref{def:preview}, the edges from and to an entity are both important to the entity.
 The edge between $\tau_i$ and $\tau_j$ in $G$ is weighted by the number of relationships (i.e., the number of edges) in the entity graph between entities of types $\tau_i$ and $\tau_j$.
 We denote the weight by $w_{ij}$, defined as follows.